godotengine/godot-docs/tutorials/scripting/gdscript/gdscript_exports.rst

 Exporting enums
 ---------------

-Properties can be exported with a type hint referencing an enum.
+Properties can be exported with a type hint referencing an enum to limit their values to the values of the enumeration.
 The editor will create a widget in the Inspector, enumerating the following as "Thing 1", "Thing 2", "Another Thing".
 The value will be stored as an integer.

 ::